rawleyfowler/dotfiles/README.md

-# dotfiles
+## dotfiles
-These dotfiles are my current setup for vim and the fish shell.
-I will be adding more in the future.
+These dotfile are for my fish, and neovim configs.
+Currently I am using neovim with my customized version of the melange color scheme.
+You can check that out [here](https://gitlab.com/rawleyIfowler/melange).